Provider support

 What works, per provider.

-MCPEmails connects Gmail, Outlook, Fastmail, and any IMAP inbox (iCloud, Yahoo, Zoho, Yandex, generic).
+MCPEmails connects Gmail, Fastmail, and any IMAP inbox (iCloud, Yahoo, Zoho, Yandex, generic).
 Not every provider exposes the same APIs — this table shows exactly what each one supports today.

 Connect an inboxBack to docs